FNDRS/fndrs-landing-page-temp/README.md

 # fndrs-landing-page

-Official landing page of FNDRS: solutions in software development and technology.
+Temporary landing page of FNDRS: solutions in software development and technology.